coffeesource-net/coffeesource_app/README.md

 # Coffeesource.net

-[Coffeesource.net](Coffeesource.net) is an open source project built using Python for develop tools using the Steem blockchain.
+[Coffeesource.net](Coffeesource.net) is an open source project built using Python to develop tools using the Steem blockchain.

 ## Architecture

 The application has been developed using [Django](https://www.djangoproject.com/) and [steem-python](https://github.com/steemit/steem-python) for access to the Steem blockchain.
-For run the application locally, a [Docker](https://www.docker.com/) image has been configured on the project.
+To run the application locally, a [Docker](https://www.docker.com/) image has been configured on the project.

 ## Run the project

-For run the project in a local enviroment, follow next steps:
+To run the project in a local enviroment, follow next steps:

 1. **Install Docker**.

-Download Docker from his [offical website](https://docs.docker.com/engine/installation/) and install it.
+Download Docker from the [offical website](https://docs.docker.com/engine/installation/) and install it.

 2. **Clone the project**.